microsoft/FluidFramework/build-tools/packages/build-cli/README.md

   --multi         create a different markdown page for each topic

 DESCRIPTION
-  adds commands to README.md in current directory
+  Adds commands to README.md in current directory.

   The readme must have any of the following tags inside of it for it to be replaced or else it will do nothing: